Fixed point subalgebras of lattice vertex operator algebras by an automorphism of order three

-For the remainder of this paper, $C$ is a $\tau$-invariant self-dual $\Klein$-code of length ${\ell}$ with minimum weight at least 4 and $D$ is a self-dual $\Z_3$-code of the same length.
-Moreover, $C_{\equiv_{\tau}}$ denotes the set of all orbits of $\tau$ in $C$.
+For the remainder of this paper, $C$ is a $\htau$-invariant self-dual $\Klein$-code of length ${\ell}$ with minimum weight at least 4 and $D$ is a self-dual $\Z_3$-code of the same length.
+Let $C_{\equiv_{\htau}}$ be the set of all orbits of $\htau$ in $C$.
 Note that

-as $V_{L_{\zero\times D}}^{\htau}$-modules by Lemma \ref{lem : lattice-st}.
+as $V_{L_{\zero\times D}}^{\htau}$-modules by Lemma \ref{lem:lattice-st}.